 Requirements

-To schedule a module, make sure that:
+To run a module on a schedule, make sure that:

 Testing note: Before scheduling, you can manually trigger the module to verify that it behaves as expected.
 Once it runs successfully manually, it will also execute correctly on the schedule when published to Live.